BARNALIXD/Task-Management-App/NEON_SETUP.md

 ## Step 2: Create a New Project

 1. Once logged in, click **"Create a project"** or **"New Project"**
-2. Choose a project name (e.g., "todo-app")
+2. Choose a project name (e.g., "task-management")
 3. Select a region closest to you (for better performance)
 4. Choose PostgreSQL version (default is fine)
 5. Click **"Create project"**